-- Granulated Sugar - If you do not have granulated sugar, light brown sugar works well too.
+- Granulated Sugar - Light brown sugar works well if you do not have granulated sugar.

 - Dry Ingredients - All-purpose flour, cocoa powder, and salt are needed.
-The cocoa powder is the prime source of chocolate in the brownie batter.
+Cocoa powder is the prime source of chocolate in the brownie batter.

 - Toppings - These rocky road brownies are topped with semi-sweet chocolate chips, mini marshmallows, and chopped walnuts.
 Marshmallow fluff is a great substitute if you do not have mini marshmallows on hand.
 One jar is more than enough.
-As far as the nuts go, instead of walnuts, you can use chopped almonds or cashews as well.
+Regarding the nuts, you can use chopped almonds or cashews instead of walnuts.

-In a medium-sized bowl, whisk together the slightly cooled melted butter and granulated sugar.
+Whisk together the slightly cooled melted butter and granulated sugar in a medium-sized bowl.
 Whisk well for 1-2 minutes.
-Add the eggs and vanilla extract, whisk for an additional 2-3 minutes until light in color.
+Add the eggs and vanilla extract, and whisk for an additional 2-3 minutes until light in color.

-In a small bowl, whisk together the flour, cocoa powder, and salt.
-Carefully fold the dry ingredients into the egg mixture, until well incorporated.
+Whisk together the flour, cocoa powder, and salt in a small bowl.
+Carefully fold the dry ingredients into the egg mixture until well incorporated.
 Fold in ⅓ cup of the semi-sweet chocolate chips.

-Pour the batter into the prepared pan, spread out evenly.
-Bake for approximately 20 minutes, or until set.
+Pour the batter into the prepared pan, and spread it out evenly.
+Bake for approximately 20 minutes or until set.

 Immediately after pulling out the baked brownies, sprinkle the top surface with the mini marshmallows, chopped walnuts, and the remaining ⅓ cup of semi-sweet chocolate chips.
-Bake for an additional 2 minutes, or until marshmallows have softened and the chocolate chips are gooey.
+Bake for an additional 2 minutes or until the marshmallows have softened and the chocolate chips are gooey.

-- Sift your dry ingredients. - Cocoa powder has a tendency to clump up.
-Sift all of the dry ingredients (flour, cocoa powder, and salt) together before adding to the egg mixture.
+- Sift your dry ingredients. - Cocoa powder tends to clump up.
+Sift all of the dry ingredients (flour, cocoa powder, and salt) together before adding them to the egg mixture.

-- In place of the chocolate chips on top, use a chocolate ganache instead. - Make a small batch of ganache and drizzle it over the marshmallow-nut layer.
+- Instead of the chocolate chips on top, use a chocolate ganache. - Make a small batch of ganache and drizzle it over the marshmallow-nut layer.